 Please note – These are only templates of the day-wise study plan that you should follow.
 In order to create your own custom plan, it is strongly advised to refer to the methodology advised in the next section.

 If you are planning to take the GMAT, we can help you with a personalized study plan and give you access to quality online content to prepare.
-Write to us at email@example.com.
-We are the most reviewed GMAT prep company on gmatclub with more than 1825 reviews (as on May 17, 2019).
+Write to us at firstname.lastname@example.org.
+We are the most reviewed GMAT prep company on gmatclub with more than 2000 reviews.
 Why don’t you take a free trial and judge it for yourself?

 How to study for GMAT using a 3-month GMAT study plan